 Is it right for everybody?

 Yes, you just need to choose the right exercises for your fitness level.
 When creating a HIIT workout, focus on the intensity of the workout rather than on the complexity of the exercises.
-It is all about working as hard as possible for the required period, so ditch any complicated exercises and start with simple bodyweight movements like squats, press-ups and burpees.
+It is all about working as hard as possible for the required period, so ditch any complicated exercises and start with simple, traditional bodyweight exercises like squats, press-ups and burpees.
 Keep the workout simple and train hard.

 Andy’s top tip: Keep it short